-1. Imbibe the concept of effective utilization of any scrap 2.
-Become familiar with the processes of all disciplines of engineering.
-3. Learn the technique of connectivity from waste to utility.
+1. Provide the concept of effective utilization of any scrap 2.
+Dispense the processes of all disciplines of engineering.
+3. Impart the technique of connectivity from waste to utility.

 COURSE OUTCOMES: After the completion of this course, the student will be able to